-To make sure we have only the best in volunteers, as we do in our physicians, nurses and staff, we require all volunteers to complete a thorough application, interview and background research process.
+To ensure that we have a strong team of volunteers, just like our physicians, nurses and staff, we require all volunteers to complete a thorough application, interview, health screening, and background check process.
 This is a lengthy process that can take up to four weeks to complete.
-We ask that all volunteers make a minimum commitment of volunteering one shift per week, four hours in length, for six months to one year.
+We ask that all volunteers make a minimum commitment of volunteering one shift per week, four hours in length, for a minimum of six months.
 Volunteers in good standing are encouraged to stay with us and volunteer as long as they like.
-There is no required maximum time limit on the volunteer experience!
+There is no maximum time limit on the volunteer experience!

-The volunteer positions we will initially need in order to open the Cancer Center will include:
+The volunteer opportunities at the Cancer Center include:

-- Boutique of Hope - these volunteers will assist with the retail operation of this most important shop that will offer gift and inspirational items, but particularly cater to the needs of breast cancer patients
+- Boutique of Hope - assist with the retail operation of this very important shop that offers gifs and inspirational items and has a strong emphasis on supporting the needs of breast cancer patients

 How Do I Become a Volunteer?

 All selected volunteers are required to attend a two-hour Volunteer Orientation before beginning their volunteer assignment.
-Orientations are scheduled monthly, typically on a Tuesday.
-In high demand periods additional Orientations are scheduled.
+Orientations are scheduled once a month, typically on a Tuesday or Thursday.
+During peak demand times additional orientations may be scheduled.

 As with our staff, volunteers are required to wear identification badges and uniforms in order to allow our patients and staff to identify them.
-The uniform top is provided free of charge, but must be worn with a pair of stone or khaki-colored pants and closed-toe shoes.
+The uniform top is provided free of charge, and must be worn with a white shirt, stone or khaki-colored pants and closed-toe shoes.